ClearlyDazed/samsungTVlegacy/README.rst

-Forked from Ape/samsungctl github

-With additional mapping of key codes from kdschlosser/samsungctl github
+Forked from Ape/samsungctl github to use for F series TV Added extra time for time_interval to process string of key codes
 ==============
-samsungctlPLUS
+samsungctl-F
 ==============

-samsungctlPLUS is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
+samsungctl-F is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
 It currently supports both pre-2016 TVs as well most of the modern Tizen-OS TVs with Ethernet or Wi-Fi connectivity.